 9. Start Japanese Conversations

-Your primary means of practice and the best way to learn and apply Japanese is to have conversations.
+Your primary means of practice and the best way to learn Japanese is to have conversations and apply your learnings.
 You will find it simpler to recall a piece of information when applied to a situation or used in a simple conversation.

 The ability to put your language skills into practice is another reason why it is crucial to do this manner.
 You could finally find yourself attempting to think and speak in Japanese after all your work.